 Reach Lugano easily by train when traveling from the international airports of Zurich, Switzerland, or Milan, Italy.
 Although Lugano is closer to Milan than to Zurich, the Gotthard rail tunnel, opened in December of 2016, has considerably shortened the rail journey from Zurich.
 Traveling from either Milan airport or Zurich airport to Lugano will take about 2 hours and 45 minutes via train.
 From the Zurich airport, you will only have to change from the airport train to the train to Lugano at the Zurich main train station.
 From Milan, you will need to change trains at least twice to reach Lugano.
 If you will only be traveling in Switzerland, your journey from Zurich to Lugano is included if you purchase a Swiss Pass.
 There is no need for a car in Lugano, and parking is hard to come by if you do have a car.
 All buses and trains in Lugano are included with the Swiss Pass and the Ticino Ticket.

-Another option is to travel from Milan’s Malpensa airport to Lugano via bus, one-way 25 CHF, round trip 35 CHF.
+Another option is to travel from Milan’s Malpensa airport to Lugano via bus.
+Use the website below to price your trip (most likely about 25 CHF one way, about 35 CHF round trip).
 This journey will take about 70 minutes and must be reserved.
 Information about the bus service is available here:

 The Swiss Travel Pass, available only to non-residents of Switzerland or Liechtenstein, includes unlimited access on the network of Swiss Travel System, including trains, boats, and buses throughout Switzerland as well as over 480 museums and exhibitions.
 It is quite the bargain, and also allows you not to have to worry about correct change or making reservations.
 The Swiss Travel Pass is sold for 3, 4, 8 and 15 days.
 Some special scenic trains and/or dinner cruise boats are offered at a 50% discount instead of no charge, but the regular trains and boats offer great views for free!